francesco-di-lallo/torus-bifurcation/README.md

 ## Current status
 SNE and Tr0 are plotted using PyDSTool's PyCont class.
 The Ode class can find the saddle point and approximate the unstable manifold.
 This is computed up until it starts moving away from the (1,0)-lift of the saddle point and the distance to the lift point is computed (this distance is called the Pontryagin Energy of the system).
-Then apply a gradient descent algorithm to find oy that minimises PE.
+Then apply Newton-Raphson method to find the zero (i.e. the heteroclinic connection in the plane).
 The argmin is a point on the RHC curve.
 This value is then used as the starting seed to compute the minima for an increment in ox.

 ## Progression
 Repeating this whole process but initialising from the negative branch unstable manifold of the (1,0)-lift of the saddle point will generate the RHC- curve.

 ## TODO
-- Correct gradient descent algorithm since PE curve is not differentiable at minimum --> Try transforming the distance into a smoother function.
-Will look into squaring the list or exponentiating it.
+- Ensure that the RhcCont.propagate() method works appropriately
 - Propagate the unstable manifold of the (1,0)-lift of the saddle backwards that coincides with the forward branch of the stable manifold the saddle point at a RHC point.
 This generates the RHC- curve.